Two-Track User Experience (UX) Research: The Long Game

 How to get ahead? (i.e., there’s a better way)

 Since then, we’ve changed our approach a bit.
 Unfortunately, there are always going to be unanticipated changes to the product roadmap, and there is always going to be the tyranny of the present.
-With our new approach at Agile Central, the way we are getting ahead is by playing the long game.
+With our new approach at Rally, the way we are getting ahead is by playing the long game.
 For every Initiative that we work on, our UX researchers still work on the immediate needs of our design and development teams -AND- we spin off some of our effort into a strategic research track.
 It looks like this:

-At Agile Central, our initiatives are most often built upon a feature set in our existing product, and that feature set is designed to solve a problem for a user.
+At Rally, our initiatives are most often built upon a feature set in our existing product, and that feature set is designed to solve a problem for a user.
 The tactical work involves building the best solution to that problem that we can.
 The strategic work involves re-evaluating that original problem space.
 Who is the persona facing the problem?
 What value are they seeking?
 What are the user’s needs in the context of the problem space?

 Why does this work?

 When we spin off a track of strategic work, we’re making a bet.
 We’re betting that what we learn will inform future work.
 It’s a leap of faith, but it’s a self-fulfilling one. if we do a good job of defining the characteristics and needs of our users , then we’re in a great position to guide the next generation of work.

 Even more, I don’t think I’ve ever worked on any problem space only once.
 For a variety of reasons, we end up revisiting research that we did in the past.
 Sometimes, that’s because the feature development was put on hold.
 Sometimes, we find that the world has changed around us, and we need to revisit what we thought we knew.
 And sometimes it’s very intentional: revisiting previously defined problem spaces and value propositions is good organizational behavior.
 An organization that builds something awesome, then sits back and lets the cash flow in, will die.
 We need to keep improving our solutions or we become irrelevant.